bufbuild-ru/docs/docs/bsr/module/export/index.md

 To export `.proto` files from the BSR, you can either:

-- use the Buf CLI's `buf export` command
+- Use the Buf CLI's `buf export` command.
-- download and extract an archive file
+- Download and extract an archive file.

 ## Export with the Buf CLI